North Karnataka: Chalukyas

 Chalukya rule is important in the development of architecture known as Karnata Dravida.
 Hundreds of monuments built by the Chalukyas are found in the Malaprabha river basin (mainly in Aihole, Badami, Pattadakal and Mahakuta, in Karnataka).
-They ruled an empire extending from the Kaveri in the south to the Narmada in the north.
+They ruled an empire extending from the Kaveri in the south to the Narmada River in the north.
 The Badami Chalukya dynasty was established by Pulakeshin I in 543; Vatapi (Badami) was the capital.
 Pulakeshin II was a popular emperor of the Badami Chalukya dynasty.
-He defeated Harshavardhana on the banks of the Narmada river, and defeated Vishnukundins in the south.
+He defeated Harshavardhana on the banks of the Narmada River, and defeated Vishnukundins in the south.
 Vikramaditya I, known as Rajamalla and for building temples, engraved a Kannada inscription on the victory pillar at the Kailasanatha Temple.
 Kirtivarman II was the last Badami Chalukya king, overthrown in 753 by the Rashtrakuta King Dantidurga.